cataclase/AFC-Rb-Sr-isotope-model/README.md

 # Citation

-If you use this script in scientific work, please cite:
+If you use this toolkit in scientific work, please cite:

-Tavares, C. (2026)
+Tavares, C. (2026).
-*borborema-magmatism-toolkit*
+*Borborema Magmatism Toolkit: geochemical and isotopic analysis of post-collisional granitoids from the Rio Grande do Norte Domain (Borborema Province, NE Brazil).*
 GitHub repository.

+DOI: (to be assigned via Zenodo)

 ---

 # License

 This project is distributed under the MIT License.